RedHatInsights/cyndi-operator/README.md

 * A PostgreSQL database to be used as the target database
   * [Onboarding process](https://consoledot.pages.redhat.com/docs/dev/services/inventory.html#_onboarding_process) has been completed on the target database
   An OpenShift secret with database credentials is stored in the Kafka Connect namespace and named `{appName}-db`, where `appName` is the name used in pipeline definition.
 If needed, the name of the secret used can be changed by setting `dbSecret` in the `CyndiPipeline` spec.
-* An OpenShift secret named `host-inventory-db` containing Inventory database credentials (used for validation) is present in the Kafka Connect namespace.
+* An OpenShift secret named `host-inventory-read-only-db` containing Inventory database credentials (used for validation) is present in the Kafka Connect namespace.
 The name of the secret used can be changed by setting `inventory.dbSecret` in the cyndi `ConfigMap`, or by setting `inventoryDbSecret` in the `CyndiPipeline` spec.

 ## Implementation